Measure Selection

 • Identifies opportunities for improvement (e.g., not topped out)

-• Does not result in negative unintended consequences (e.g., overuse or inappropriate use of care or treatment, limiting access to care)
+• Does not result in unintended consequences (e.g., overuse or inappropriate use of care or treatment, limiting access to care)

 • Does not duplicate another measure currently implemented in one or more programs